Natural language processing: Higher-level NLP applications

 Convert chunks of text into more formal representations such as first-order logic structures that are easier for computer programs to manipulate.
-Natural language understanding involves the identification of the intended semantic from the multiple possible semantics which can be derived from a natural language expression which usually takes the form of organized notations of natural language concepts.
-Introduction and creation of language metamodel and ontology are efficient however empirical solutions.
-An explicit formalization of natural language semantics without confusions with implicit assumptions such as closed-world assumption (CWA) vs. open-world assumption, or subjective Yes/No vs. objective True/False is expected for the construction of a basis of semantics formalization.
+Natural language understanding involves the identification of the intended semantic from the multiple possible semantics that can be derived from a natural language expression which usually takes the form of organized notations of natural language concepts.
+Introduction and creation of language metamodels and ontologies are efficient but empirical solutions.
+An explicit formalization of natural language semantics without confusion with implicit assumptions such as closed-world assumption (CWA) vs. open-world assumption, or subjective Yes/No vs. objective True/False is expected for the construction of a basis of semantics formalization.